johnnonolan/ManagerReadMe/README.md

 - Making you better
 - Making me better

 If we aren't in a sustained cycle of learning, and making things better, let's change that.
 Talk to me. *Help me*.
-If you don't care about these things, you won't fit on our team.
+If you don't care about these things, then you will struggle to be successful on our team.
+Don't worry though, if you have the inclination we can turn things around.

 # My role as a manager
 I'm here to give you the help you need to do your job.
 This means: